-As of December 31, 2019 and 2018, the Loan Fund has entered into 113 and 105 arrangements, respectively, to act as the nonprofit intermediary to improve the economic value of Massachusetts historic and state low-income tax credits of qualifying projects in Massachusetts.
+As of December 31, 2020 and 2019, the Loan Fund has entered into 126 and 113 arrangements, respectively, to act as the nonprofit intermediary to improve the economic value of Massachusetts historic and state low-income tax credits of qualifying projects in Massachusetts.
 The Loan Fund received a donation of tax credits from each project's sponsor and made loans to the respective project entity from the proceeds of the Loan Fund's resale of the credits to outside investors.
 The loans have interest rates ranging from 0% to 4.25%, which the Loan Fund will receive on the maturity dates through July 2072.
 As part of each arrangement, the Loan Fund receives fees up to .05% of the total loan, not to be less than \$15,000.
-These fees are included in loan fees and other in the accompanying consolidated statements of activities and totaled \$90,221 and \$246,664 for 2019 and 2018, respectively.
+These fees are included in loan fees and other in the accompanying consolidated statements of activities and totaled \$229,702 and \$90,221 for 2020 and 2019, respectively.

-Total outstanding principal balances are \$488,573,218 and \$464,701,149 as of December 31, 2019 and 2018, respectively.
-These loans have specific restrictions surrounding their use, and due to their long-term deferred nature and likelihood of collectability, the notes are substantially reserved at December 31, 2019 and 2018.
+Total outstanding principal balances are \$531,148,081 and \$488,573,218 as of December 31, 2020 and 2019, respectively.
+These loans have specific restrictions surrounding their use, and due to their long-term deferred nature and likelihood of collectability, the notes are substantially reserved at December 31, 2020 and 2019.
 The provision associated with these allowances is netted with the value of the tax credit donations in the accompanying consolidated financial statements.
-Interest earned on these loans was fully reserved for the year ended December 31, 2019.
-Interest earned on these loans totaled \$156,126 for the year ended December 31, 2018.
-As of December 31, 2019 and 2018, there was outstanding interest receivable on these loans of \$482,806 and \$419,353, respectively, which has been substantially reserved in the accompanying consolidated financial statements.
+Interest earned on these loans was fully reserved for the years ended December 31, 2020 and 2019.
+As of December 31, 2020 and 2019, there was outstanding interest receivable on these loans of \$492,554 and \$482,806, respectively, which has been substantially reserved in the accompanying consolidated financial statements.